CISecurity/CCPA-Docs/docs/Configuration Guide.md

 **Required**:

 - Compatible version of JRE present on host or accessed via network share
-- JRE 8 required when utilizing CIS-CAT Pro Assessor to POST reports to CIS-CAT Pro Dashboard
+- Any JRE version from 8 to 14 is supported
 - 64-bit Java recommended for faster performance
-	- Versions 8.251+ of Java are NOT supported
-- JRE 9, 10, 11, 12 and 13 are supported only for CIS-CAT Pro Assessor v4 activities
 - Java versions 9+ will receive “WARNING: An illegal reflective access operation has occurred”.
 This can be ignored and will not halt the assessment.
-	- Java 8.251+, 9, 10, 11, 12 and 13 will prevent posting reports to Dashboard
 - OpenJDK (free and open-source) implementations are supported.
 We have found this [website](https://adoptopenjdk.net/) easy to navigate.
 The official source is [OpenJDK](https://openjdk.java.net).
 - Remote scanning requires unrestricted access from the CIS-CAT host system to the assessed target system